Wildlife Conservationist: Salary, Duties, Outlook and Requirements

 A wildlife conservationist also might check to make sure that soil is not contaminated and that water supplies are fresh and potable.
 Additionally, he or she might educate the public about the importance of caring for wildlife and the overall environment.

-According to the BLS, job opportunities for conservation scientists in general were forecast to grow by 1% from 2012-2022, which was slower than the average projected for all careers.
+According to the BLS, job opportunities for conservation scientists in general were forecast to grow by 7% from 2014-2024, which was as fast as the average projected for all careers.
 Most new jobs were expected at the federal, state, and local levels because of an increased need to prevent and mitigate forest fires.

 A bachelor's degree typically is the minimum requirement for an entry-level career as a wildlife conservationist.
 Those aspiring to work in this field might choose an undergraduate program in wildlife biology or a related field, such as natural resources, agricultural science, or environmental sciences.
 Topics covered in these programs might include diversity of life, wildlife management issues, genetics, evolution, and biology.
 Those who plan to pursue advanced positions in wildlife conservation might benefit from a master's degree program.